auaprojects/EcoCyc/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is EcoCyc

 EcoCyc is a cross-platform app aimed at connecting people with recycling professionals, while educating them on the merits and best practices of recycling.
 EcoCyc allows recycling professionals to collect recyclable waste directly from users' locations.
 With the Covid-19 pandemic, human movements and interactions must be reduced.
 The user can create a collection request depending on the address and the schedule he has defined.
 The waste collector can then connect to the application in order to select the requests for the collections that have been created.
 At the request creation, the user can choose the date and time he would like the pick up to be done.
+The application is available for free on PlayStore.
+For the moment only the Android version is available.
+But we plan to deploy a web version and an iOS version.

 ## Description